amrtarek-dev/knowledge/IoT Full-Stack/4-Frontend IoT/Dart/1-Variables.md

+Variables act as placeholders for storing data.
+Data types specify the kind of data a variable can hold.
 # Variables
-Dart supports static and dynamic type definition, by default all variables assigned to `null` value
+Act as a container to hold data that can change over time Dart supports static and dynamic type definition, by default all variables assigned to `null` value

+Dynamic:
+- var: declares a variable without specify its type (it will be know from the assigned value)
+- dynamic: can be any value
+- const: compile time constants
+- final: a variable that only can be set once.
 ### Data types
 - Primitives
+	- null
+	- Numbers
 		- int
 		- double
-	- String
 	- bool
-	- dynamic
+	- String (single and double quotes)
 - Collection
-	- List
+	- List `[]`
-	- Set
+	- Set `{}`
-	- Map
+	- Map `{}`

 Primitives